Mighty Garvey!

 Mighty Garvey! is the fifth and final studio album by Manfred Mann, released on 28 June 1968 by Fontana Records.
 It was the last recorded by the band (not including compilations) after the change of direction and personnel of their 1966 album As Is.
 It continued a transition away from jazz and blues towards self-composed art-pop.
 Despite including two UK top 5 hit singles (Bob Dylan's "Mighty Quinn" and Tony Hazzard's "Ha!
 Ha!
 Said the Clown"), the album did not chart and the band split up the year after.
-In the US and Canada, it was released as The Mighty Quinn by Mercury Records.
+In the US and Canada, Mercury Records issued the album under the title The Mighty Quinn with an altered and truncated track listing with different cover art.